linkPost

 - segment interval

 Use segment if you require the fields to be part of the same segment, no matter the portion of segment.
-Use segment interval if you want the fields to also come from the same portion of a segment, for example the same sentence.
+Use segment interval if you want the fields to also come from the same sentence within the segment.

 -